navinthenapster/I.P-GeoWeather/README.md

 # How to use:
  Express Framework : TO execute the file , run this command in your terminal or command prompt.

      npm run start

       (or)

       node server.js

      The Webpage will be hosted in http://localhost:3000/ .

-  http framework : This file deals with the Weather API integration in http WebFramework.It build for testing purpose alone.So run this command to create a http server running in 8081 port node http_main
+  http framework : This file deals with the Weather API integration in http WebFramework.It build for testing purpose alone.So run this command to create a http server running in 8081 port.

+       node http_main

- It will be hosted at http://localhost:8081
+     The Webpage will be hosted in http://localhost:8081/ .

 # Libraries Used:
 public-ip : is used for finding the public ip of the client.